amcelroy/bitterly/README.md

 # bitterly
-Creates a `peripheral!` with with human readable register accessors, bit fields, and bit ranges. `peripheral!` registers are stored in statically allocated memory and should be used as an intermediary to interface to a peripheral.
+Creates a `peripheral!` with with human readable register accessors, bit fields, and bit ranges. `peripheral!` registers are stored in an allocated memory and should be used as an intermediary to interface to a peripheral.
 For example, and I2C device could be modeled and implemented, with data fetched from the I2C device, stored in a `bitterly` created `peripheral!`, manipulated in code, and sent back to the I2C device.
-It is up to the user to get data into and out of the `peripheral!` using a HAL or some other approach.
+It is up to the user to get data into and out of the `peripheral!` memory using a HAL or some other approach.

 The goal is to reduce errors interacting with peripherals by constraing the way that programmers interact with the registers and memory.
 It is hopefully